heguangyong/moqui-wechat/README.md

 ## A moqui-wechat component

+To install run (with moqui-framework):

+    $ ./gradlew getComponent -Pcomponent=moqui-wechat

+To test run(use --tests ""*WechatServices" match the case)：

+    $ ./gradlew :runtime:component:example:test --tests "*WechatServices"

 To build the `moqui-wechat` component and integrate a suitable AI tool, here are the steps and AI options you should consider:

 To integrate **Ollama with Llama 3.1** into your **moqui-wechat** component using the **ollama4j plugin**, here is a refined and clear description of the process: